athultr1997/java_snippets/README.md

 # Listings for Effective Java
-This repository containts listings for the book Effective Java, 3rd Edition.
+This repository contains listings for the book Effective Java, 3rd Edition.
 They were made to demonstrate the principles described in the book as I worked along since reading the book without working code was not fun.
 The official one can be found here: [link](http://joshbloch.com/effectivejava) but it lacks completeness in some examples.

 ## Status